onwuemenejoshua/Vue.js-docs/src/content/docs/reusability/plugins.md

 ### Bundle for NPM​

-If you further want to build and publish your plugin for others to use, see [Vite's section on Library Mode](https://vitejs.dev/guide/build.html#library-mode).
+If you further want to build and publish your plugin for others to use, see <span class="custom-link">[Vite's section on Library Mode](https://vitejs.dev/guide/build.html#library-mode)</span>.